sambuddhac/MacroEnergy.jl/README.md

 # Macro

 **Macro** is a bottom-up, multi-sectoral infrastructure optimization model for macro-energy systems.
 It co-optimizes the design and operation of user-defined models of multi-sector energy systems and networks.
-Macro allows users to explore the impact of energy policies, technology costs and performance, demand patterns, and other factors on an energy system as a whole and as separate sectors.
+Macro allows users to explore the impact of energy policies, technology types, costs, and performance, demand patterns, and other factors on an energy system as a whole and as separate sectors.

 ## Features